Düsseldorf Airport: Early years

-In 1969 the main runway was lengthened to 3000 metres while a new second terminal was under construction.
+In 1969, the main runway was lengthened to 3000 metres while a new second terminal was under construction.
 The new Terminal 2, which is today's Terminal B, opened in April 1973.
-Another addition, today's Terminal A, was opened already in 1977 while the last annex, Terminal C, opened in 1986.
+Another addition, today's Terminal A, was opened in 1977 while the last annex, Terminal C, opened in 1986.

 Düsseldorf Airport fire

 On 11 April 1996, the Düsseldorf Airport fire, which is the worst structural airport fire worldwide to date, broke out.
 It was caused by welding work on an elevated road in front of Terminal A above its arrivals area.
-Insufficient structural fire protection allowed the fire and especially the smoke to spread fast, so these destroyed large parts of the passenger areas of the airport.
+Insufficient structural fire protection allowed the fire and especially the smoke to spread fast, destroying large parts of the passenger areas of the airport.
 Seventeen people died, mostly due to smoke inhalation, with many more hospitalised.
 At the time, the fire was the biggest public disaster in the history of North Rhine-Westphalia.
-Damage to the airport was estimated to be in the hundreds of millions, Terminals A and B had to be completely reconstructed.
+Damage to the airport was estimated at DM 1 billion; Terminals A and B had to be completely reconstructed.
 While repairs were ongoing, passengers were housed in big tents.

 In November 1997, Terminal C was completely redeveloped, with three lightweight construction halls serving as departure areas.
 Also in 1997 construction began on the new inter-city railway station at the eastern edge of the airport.
 In 1998 the rebuilt Terminal A was reopened and the airport changed its name from "Rhine Ruhr Airport" to "Düsseldorf International".
 Reconstruction of the central building and Terminal B began in the same year.